List of Star Wars creatures: Fambaa

 Fambaas are the largest terrestrial herbivores of the Naboo swamp, appearing in Star Wars: Episode I – The Phantom Menace, The Gungan Frontier, Star Wars Galaxies, Star Wars: Battlefront, and Star Wars: Galactic Battlegrounds.
 Fambaas are technically amphibians but have the scaly hide of reptiles.
 These creatures can easily knock over trees to get at leaves and berries.
 They also forage for underwater plants.

 Fambaas in the wild travel in herds of up to 12.
 They are born with moist skin and gills and upon maturity their tails grow, the gills disappear and their skin hardens.
 The Fambaa has been domesticated by Gungan for millennia as beasts of burden and cavalry/artillery draft beasts.

 Fathier

 Fathiers, or space horses, appears in Star Wars: The Last Jedi.
 These horse-like animals are seen in the coastal city Canto Bight on the desert planet Cantonica.
 They are a sentient species that could be tamed and used for riding.
 They were known to be graceful and majestic, while being prized for their speed by the wealthy of the galaxy.
 The inhabitants of Canto Bight exploited them in competitive and highly popular races on the planet's racetracks.

 Felucian ground beetle

-Felucian ground beetles, also known as gelagrubs, are large insects that live on planet Felucia.
+Felucian ground beetles, also known as gelagrubs, are big insects that live on planet Felucia.